-Papacharissi (2014) argues that the networked publics present on Twitter "are mobilized and connected, identified, and potentially disconnected through expressions of sentiment" (p.
+Papacharissi (2014) argues that the networked publics present on Twitter 'are mobilized and connected, identified and potentially disconnected through expressions of sentiment' (p.
 5).
-These affective communities are characterised by particular emotional positions and opinion-based social identities (Döveling et al 2018; Evolvi 2019; Jaber et al 2021) and coalesce through individuals sharing, and utilising, affective states and, in so doing, "develop a sense for their own place within this particular structure of feeling" (Papacharissi 2014: 118).
-A recent online ethnography examining "'enterprise Hindutva' as a mediatized form of Hindu nationalism" (Udupa 2018: 453) has revealed 'fun' as a deep-seated feature of their online right-wing affiliation.
-Udupa (2019: 3144) found that, for these far-right volunteer-activists, "fun is a metapractice - practice of practices - that frames [their] distinct online activities of fact-checking, argumentative confrontations, assembly, and aggression".
+These affective communities are characterised by particular emotional positions and opinion-based social identities (Döveling et al., 2018; Evolvi, 2019; Jaber et al., 2021).
+They coalesce through individuals sharing, and utilising, affective states and, in so doing, 'develop a sense for their own place within this particular structure of feeling' (Papacharissi, 2014: 118).
+A recent online ethnography examining 'enterprise Hindutva' as a mediatised form of 'Hindu nationalism' (Udupa, 2018: 453) has revealed 'fun' as a deep-seated feature of their online right-wing affiliation.
+Udupa (2019: 3144) found that, for these far-right volunteer-activists, 'fun is a metapractice - practice of practices - that frames [their] distinct online activities of fact-checking, argumentative confrontations, assembly, and aggression'.

-Rhetorical confrontations between networked publics on Twitter presuppose affective engagement (Ahmed 2004; Milani & Richardson 2021; Wetherell 2012).
-Indeed, the centrality of affective practice is such that, in our analysis that follows, we prefer to conceive of users as affective publics rather than counter publics (De Blasio & Selva, 2019).
-The central affordance of Twitter - all users can comment on, praise or criticise what others (with unprotected accounts) have tweeted - combined with the disinhibition characteristic of much online discourse (Suler 2004), the limited length of tweets (eschewing nuance) and limited functionality (users cannot edit/correct what they have written) work collectively to foment antagonistic political polarization (Yardi & Boyd, 2010).
-This was particularly pronounced during the Covid pandemic, when right-wing activists utilised social media to canalise fear of the virus in the service of their political projects (Varanasi et al 2022).
-In India, for example, misinformation about Covid was promoted by Hindutva Twitter accounts, particularly in the period following the lockdown, in order to increase communal prejudice against the Muslim minority (Akbar et al 2021).
+Rhetorical confrontations between networked publics on Twitter presuppose affective engagement (Ahmed, 2004; Milani and Richardson, 2021; Wetherell, 2012).
+Indeed, the centrality of affective practice is such that, in our analysis that follows, we prefer to conceive of users as affective publics rather than counter publics (De Blasio and Selva, 2019).
+The central affordances of Twitter - all users can comment on, praise or criticise what others (with unprotected accounts) have tweeted - combined with the disinhibition characteristic of much online discourse (Suler, 2004), the limited length of tweets (eschewing nuance) and limited functionality (users still cannot edit/correct what they have written, despite this being possible on newer platforms, such as Mastodon) work collectively to foment antagonistic political polarisation (Yardi and Boyd, 2010).
+This was particularly pronounced during the Covid pandemic, when right-wing activists utilised social media to canalise fear of the virus in the service of their political projects (Varanasi et al., 2022).
+In India, for example, misinformation about Covid was promoted by Hindutva Twitter accounts, particularly in the period following the lockdown, in order to increase communal prejudice against the Muslim minority (Akbar et al., 2021).

 A central factor in explaining how xenophobic or racist tweets can gain more visibility is the way that they elicit affective responses and user engagement.
-Anger and its cognate emotions (outrage, indignation, resentment, etc) are particularly significant affective responses, driving political engagement through directing antagonism against certain groups (Evolvi 2019).
-Further, when users receive positive social feedback from their affective community for expressions of outrage, this increases the likelihood of future outrage expressions (Brady et al 2021).
-Panda et al (2020), for example, studied the use of extreme speech and personalised abuse on Twitter and found that Indian political actors are retweeted more frequently when they post uncivil or aggressive tweets.
+Anger and its cognate emotions (outrage, indignation and resentment) are particularly significant affective responses, driving political engagement through directing antagonism against certain groups (Evolvi, 2019).
+Further, when users receive positive social feedback from their affective community for expressions of outrage, this increases the likelihood of future outrage expressions (Brady et al., 2021).
+Panda et al. (2020), for example, studied the use of extreme speech and personalised abuse on Twitter and found that Indian political actors are retweeted more frequently when they post uncivil or aggressive tweets.
 The algorithm Twitter has designed and uses 'promotes' tweets that receive engagement from other users, whether as replies, retweets or quote tweets.
 In this way, provocative or offensive tweets elicit intemperate exchanges between different (opposing) affective communities and, consequently, are given greater visibility.
-Thus, the communication and management of social and affective relations "is shaped by the architectures and affordances of the platform", encouraging "forms of shared emotional alignment and amplification that can mark the polarity of a specific collective group" (Boccia Artieri et al 2021: 226).
-It is through expressing emotions that users "produce certain forms of shared alignments, that hold together or bind a collectivity" and, in turn, allow us "to circumscribe the boundaries of an affective community", or what distinguishes 'us' from 'them' (Boccia Artieri et al 2021: 227).
+Thus, the communication and management of social and affective relations 'is shaped by the architectures and affordances of the platform', encouraging 'forms of shared emotional alignment and amplification that can mark the polarity of a specific collective group' (Boccia Artieri et al., 2021: 226).
+It is through expressing emotions that users 'produce certain forms of shared alignments, that hold together or bind a collectivity' and, in turn, allow us 'to circumscribe the boundaries of an affective community', or what distinguishes 'us' from 'them' (Boccia Artieri et al., 2021: 227).